-Any temporary construction, installation or adaptation necessary for the continuity of electronic communications networks and services is exempted from the formalities required by the French Urban Planning Code pursuant to its article L421-5 section b, and may remain for up to two months after the end of the state of public health emergency in order to enable their removal.
+Any temporary construction, installation or adaptation necessary for the continuity of electronic communications networks and services is exempted from the formalities required by the French Urban Planning Code pursuant to its article L421-5 section b, and may remain in place up to and including 23 August 202059 in order to enable their removal.

-Find here the report addressed to the President of the French Republic relating to Ordinance No. 2020-320 of 25 March 2020.
+Find here the report addressed to the President of the French Republic relating to Ordinance No. 2020-320 of 25 March 2020, and here the report on Ordinance No. 2020-560 of 13 May 2020.